Academic Coach

 • Bachelor's degree

-• At least one demonstration of outstanding achievement in a highly competitive, internationally recognized field (examples include: medals from national or international competitions, honors from a top-tier university, selection into a highly exclusive firm or fellowship, training at an elite performing arts institution, or founding and growing a successful business)
+• At least one instance of exceptional achievement in a highly selective, globally recognized domain (examples: national or international competition medals, top-tier university with distinction, highly selective firm or fellowship, elite performing arts institution, or founding and scaling a successful venture)

-• Minimum of 3 years of experience in student coaching, youth mentorship, athletic coaching, or leadership positions where you demonstrably improved others' performance
+• At least 3 years of experience in student coaching, youth mentoring, athletic coaching, or leadership roles where you measurably raised others' performance

 Nice to have

-• History in elite competitive sports (Division 1 varsity, national team representation, or professional competition) with coaching or mentoring experience for younger athletes
+• Background in elite competitive athletics (varsity D1, national team, or professional level) with experience coaching or mentoring younger athletes

-• Professional background in high-accountability sectors such as management consulting, investment banking, or military leadership
+• Experience in high-accountability environments like management consulting, investment banking, or military leadership

-• Proven youth development experience through mentorship in settings outside traditional academics (community groups, after-school initiatives, sports camps)
+• Track record of youth development through mentoring in non-academic settings (community organizations, after-school programs, sports camps)

 Meet a successful candidate